Douglas MacArthur: Army's youngest major general

-The revolts in the Philippines had been suppressed, the islands were peaceful now, and in the wake of the Washington Naval Treaty, the garrison was being reduced.
+The revolts in the Philippines had been suppressed, and in the wake of the Washington Naval Treaty the garrison was being reduced.
 MacArthur's friendships with Filipinos like Manuel Quezon offended some people.
-"The old idea of colonial exploitation", he later conceded, "still had its vigorous supporters."
-In February and March 1923 MacArthur returned to Washington to see his mother, who was ill from a heart ailment.
+In February and March 1923 MacArthur returned to Washington to see his mother, who had a heart ailment.
 She recovered, but it was the last time he saw his brother Arthur, who died suddenly from appendicitis in December 1923.
 In June 1923, MacArthur assumed command of the 23rd Infantry Brigade of the Philippine Division.
 On 7 July 1924, he was informed that a mutiny had broken out amongst the Philippine Scouts over grievances concerning pay and allowances.
 Over 200 were arrested and there were fears of an insurrection.
-MacArthur was able to calm the situation, but his subsequent efforts to improve the salaries of Filipino troops were frustrated by financial stringency and racial prejudice.
-On 17 January 1925, at the age of 44, he was promoted, becoming the Army's youngest major general.
+MacArthur was able to calm the situation, but his subsequent efforts to improve salaries were frustrated by financial stringency and racial prejudice.
+On 17 January 1925, at the age of 44, he became the Army's youngest major general.

 Returning to the U.S., MacArthur took command of the IV Corps Area, based at Fort McPherson in Atlanta, Georgia, on 2 May 1925.
 However, he encountered southern prejudice because he was the son of a Union Army officer, and he requested to be relieved.
 A few months later, he assumed command of the III Corps area, based at Fort McHenry in Baltimore, Maryland.
 The transfer allowed MacArthur and Louise to move to her Rainbow Hill estate, near Garrison, Maryland.
-However, this relocation also led to what he later described as "one of the most distasteful orders I ever received": a direction to serve on the court-martial of Brigadier General Billy Mitchell.
-MacArthur was the youngest of the thirteen judges, none of whom had aviation experience.
-Three of them, including Summerall, the president of the court, were removed when defense challenges revealed bias against Mitchell.
-Despite MacArthur's claim that he had voted to acquit, Mitchell was found guilty as charged and convicted.
-MacArthur felt "that a senior officer should not be silenced for being at variance with his superiors in rank and with accepted doctrine".
+However, this relocation led to what he later described as "one of the most distasteful orders I ever received": to serve on the court-martial of Brigadier General Billy Mitchell.
+Three of the thirteen judges, including Summerall, the president of the court, were removed when defense challenges revealed bias against Mitchell.
+Despite MacArthur's claim that he had voted to acquit, Mitchell was convicted.

 Corps area commanders and division commanders meet with the army chief of staff, Major General Charles Pelot Summerall, at the War Department, May 1927.
 Stood in the front row, first on the left, is Major General Douglas MacArthur, commanding the Third Corps Area.